Ohlasy studentů (pouze anglicky)

 "It was absolutely awesome!
 Probably one of the best things I’ve ever done.
 It was a great bunch of people, with some of the best lecturers I’ve ever had, in an amazing location in Europe.
 The courses were really really interesting.
 Masaryk is such a cool university.
 The law school there has almost 5000 students, the facilities there are amazing, it was great!
 What would you say to someone thinking of doing this program?
 Don’t hesitate, just do it!
 It’s something you might not get the chance to do ever again."

 Dr. Nalini (India)

 "Masaryk University was always an attraction for students from all over the world who are admirers of freedom and democracy.
 An invitation to do post-doctoral research in such a prestigious university - I was overwhelmed with joy.
-After reaching Brno, the help rendered by the professors and administrators in every step for acclimatization to the new place was splendid and marvellous, which was further extended by the Office for International Studies.
+After reaching Brno, the help rendered by the professors and administrators in every step for acclimatization to the new place was splendid and marvellous, which was further extended by Centre for International Cooperation.
 I myself am put up in Lektorský dům, wherein people from different parts of the world are accommodated this has given me a wonderful chance to know them in person, learn about their culture and exchange ideas about education, etc., rather than just reading from books or magazines.
 Furthermore, I find myself in this beautiful city of Brno, which has a rich cultural life and holds a variety of worthwhile sights - the Cathedral on Petrov, the Church of St. James, which is a pearl of Gothic architecture, the Red Church, the towers and walls of Špilberk Castle.
 I hope and believe that the universities in this city of Brno will definitely attract more and more students from other parts of the world. "

 Nhan Chau (Australia)